Unity makes strength: Other uses

 The name was also used as the business name of the tailors "Eendracht maakt macht", who in 1910 decided to rent a building on Oranjeboomstraat in Rotterdam, as a joint workshop-office to move their office out of their home.
 The fine dust from the finished goods caused many to suffer from emphysema and a larger workplace named "Eendracht maakt macht" was built.

 The motto was also used by Helena Blavatsky in her editorials, in response to the internal feuding which often affected the Theosophical Society.

+The motto also appears on the historic crest of the Reformed Church in America (RCA), reflecting the denomination’s Dutch Reformed heritage.
+The RCA, founded in 1628 by settlers of the Dutch colony of New Netherland, retained the Dutch language and many cultural symbols well into the 18th century.
+The inclusion of Eendragt maakt macht on its crest expresses the church’s emphasis on unity within the body of Christ and continuity with its origins in the Dutch Reformation.

 The motto of the fascist British government in the Doctor Who serial Inferno, mainly set in an alternate world, was "Unity is Strength," based on the slogan "Union is Strength" used by Oswald Mosley's contemporary Union Movement.
 Similarly, Norsefire, the fascist British government in the 2005 film V for Vendetta uses "Strength through Unity" (along with "Unity through Faith") as a prominent slogan.

 In the 20th century, "L'Union Fait La Force" was the motto of and adorned emblems of the Union Saint-Jean-Baptiste d’Amérique, at one time the largest French Catholic fraternal organization in the United States.

 The Latin form concordia res parvae crescunt is used by various institutions: the Ateneum in Helsinki, Finland; the former mortgage society in Riga, Latvia (now the Foreign Ministry).